jennahamlin/el_gato/docs/input_output.md

 #### Genome assemblies
 When running on a directory of assemblies, el_gato will process all files in the target directory, and no filename restrictions exist.

-## Output files
+## Output
 After a run, el_gato will print the identified ST of your sample to your terminal ([stdout](#standard-out)) and write several files to the specified output directory (default: out/). el_gato creates a subdirectory for each processed sample, including five output files with specific information.

-### The files included in the output directory for a sample are:

 ### standard out
-ST profile is written as a tab-delimited table without the headings.
-Headings are included if el_gato.py is run with `-e` flag and are displayed like so:
+el_gato writes the ST profile as a tab-delimited table without the headings.
+If you run el_gato with the `-e` flag, it includes the headings and displays them like this:

 `Sample  ST flaA  pilE  asd   mip   mompS proA  neuA_neuAH`

  The sample column contains the user-provided or inferred sample name.
 The ST column contains the overall sequence type of the sample.

 The ST column can contain two kinds of values.
-If the identified ST corresponds to a profile found in the database, the corresponding number is given.
-If no matching ST profile is found or el_gato was unable to make a confident call, then this will be reflected in the value displayed in the ST column.
+If the identified ST corresponds to a profile found in the database, el_gato provides the corresponding number.
+If el_gato finds no matching ST profile or if el_gato is unable to make a confident call, then this will be reflected in the value displayed in the ST column.

-The corresponding allele number is reported for each gene if an exact allele match is found in the database.
+el_gato reports the corresponding allele number for each gene if an exact match is found in the database.
 Alternatively, el_gato may also note the following symbols:

 | Symbol | Meaning |
 |:------:|:---------|